Lawsuit Alleges Philips Respironics DreamStation Auto CPAP Device Caused Lung Cancer After Years of Using Recalled Sleep Apnea Machine

-Breathing the chemicals, gasses and particles released by the PE-PUR foam has already been linked to reports of cancer, lung damage and severe respiratory injuries, according to allegations raised in hundreds of Philips CPAP device lawsuits now being pursued by former users.
+Breathing the chemicals, gasses and particles released by the PE-PUR foam has been linked to cancer risks, lung damage and severe respiratory injuries, according to allegations raised in hundreds of Philips CPAP device lawsuits now being pursued by former users.

 The lawsuit indicates Dix was prescribed a Philips’ Respironics Dream Station Auto CPAP device in March 2016, for the treatment of his sleep apnea.
 He used the device for several years before being diagnosed with lung cancer in 2019, which the lawsuit blames on the toxic sound abatement foam.

 Dix’s lawsuit also claims he developed respiratory damage, cellular damage and damage to his DNA as a result of the CPAP device.

 “Plaintiff’s use of the subject device caused or significantly contributed to his development and progression of lung cancer, which has permanently changed his life,” the lawsuit states.
 “By reason of the foregoing, Plaintiff has had to undergo significant treatment, including a lobectomy, and will be required to undergo significant treatment in the future, and now requires constant and continuous medical monitoring and treatment due to the defective nature of the subject device and/or Defendants’ wrongful conduct.”